eso-mechanics/eso-mechanics/trials/maw-of-lorkhaj.md

       <div class="section" data-description="five">
         <h2>Arena Two</h2>
         <img src="{{ site.baseurl }}/images/trials/mol/panther.jpg" alt="Maw of Lorkhaj - Panthers" />
         <p>Engaging with the enemies through the next gate will start the next arena.
 The pace of this one is controlled by the group but a wipe will result in having to restart it.
-You will have two large cats to deal with intially (mechanics described below) and after this there will only be Khajiit that you have come across before and they can be handled in the same way (although there are sometimes quite a few to deal with).
+You will have two large cats to deal with intially (mechanics described below) and after this there will only be Dro-m'Athra that you have already encountered which can be handled in the same way (although there are sometimes quite a few to deal with).
 There is a chain at the top of each of the wooden ramps and pulling each one will spawn in enemies on that side of the room in three waves (they do not need to be pulled at the same time but this can be done if you want to increase the difficulty).</p>
         <ul>
           <li><b>Colossal Sar-m'Athra</b> - These behave the in a similar manner to the smaller cats but only have one attack (Deadly Claw) which really is deadly; this will one-shot anyone that gets hit by it.
 These cats will only attack the player they target (they cannot be CC'd or taunted) indicated by the dark blue beam rising from the players head.
 After a short while or if the targeted player dies the cats will choose another target and repeat this until they are dead.</li>
         </ul>